Deutsch: Seetang / Español: Alga marina / Português: Alga marinha / Français: Algue marine / Italiano: Alga marina

 Summary

-In the travel context, seaweed serves as a gateway to unique culinary, cultural, and ecological experiences.
+In the travel context, seaweed serves as a Gateway to unique culinary, cultural, and ecological experiences.
 It enriches coastal destinations with opportunities for education, wellness, and sustainability.
 Whether through a spa treatment, a kelp forest dive, or a traditional seaweed dish, seaweed tourism fosters a deeper connection to the ocean and its many treasures.

 --